Complication of isolation? The United States finds it difficult to avoid Russia - ExBulletin

 India, for example, has used nearly 60 million barrels of Russian oil so far in 2022, compared to just 12 million barrels in 2021, according to commodity data firm Kpler.

-On the other side of the coin, the Philippines, a US treaty ally, this week canceled a deal to buy 16 Russian military transport helicopters over fears of possible US sanctions.
+On the other side of the coin, the Philippines, a US treaty ally, this week canceled an agreement to purchase 16 Russian military transport helicopters due to fears of possible US sanctions.

 The Russian Foreign Ministry happily countered claims of Russia’s isolation by tweeting photos of Lavrov in various world capitals.